Fixed vs. adjustable-rate mortgage (ARM): What’s the difference?

 A fixed-rate mortgage has the same interest rate for the life of the loan, so your monthly loan principal and interest payment won’t change unless you refinance.
 Fixed-rate mortgages typically come in 30-year and 15-year terms, but there are also flexible term options anywhere from eight years to 29 years.

-Keep in mind: Your mortgage payments can still fluctuate even if you have a fixed rate.
-That's because your property taxes and homeowners insurance premiums, which are typically bundled in one payment with the mortgage, change over time.
-The portion of your payment that's loan principal and interest, however, stays the same.
+Keep in mind: Your monthly payments can still fluctuate a bit even if you have a fixed interest rate mortgage.
+That’s because your property taxes and homeowners insurance premiums, which typically are bundled into your payments, change over time.
+The portion of your payment that’s loan principal and interest, however, stays the same.

 How adjustable-rate mortgages (ARMs) work

-An ARM has an interest rate that changes at set intervals after a fixed-rate introductory period.
+An adjustable-rate mortgage has an interest rate that changes at set intervals after a fixed-rate introductory period.
 Intro periods are most commonly three, five, seven or 10 years.
 Generally, this initial fixed interest rate is lower than that of a standard fixed-rate mortgage.
 Once that introductory term ends, your rate will adjust up or down at predetermined times, usually every six months or every year.
-These adjustments are often tied to a stock market or financial index, such as the Secured Overnight Financing Rate, or SOFR.
+These adjustments are often tied to a stock market or financial index, such as the Secured Overnight Financing Rate (SOFR).

 Differences between fixed-rate vs. adjustable-rate mortgages